 - There are no security measures built-in in case of theft

 - You can’t get help disputing a purchase

 - It’s filthy

 - And if it rips, some places won’t accept it

 - Vending machines definitely won’t take it ripped

 - They make a lot of noise in your pocket

-- When a coin drops it can roll under heavy objects
+- When you drop a coin it can roll under heavy objects

 - When cash is lost it’s lost forever